shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 When PTT latch is enabled, the PTT switch toggles the radio to transmit or receive.
 In this mode the PTT does not need to be pressed continuously during an over.

 Note.
-The PTT latch function, only works if a timeout has been defined for the channel, or VFO, to prevent constant accidental transmission.
+The PTT latch function only works if a timeout has been defined for the channel, or VFO, to prevent constant accidental transmission.

 #### Hotspot